Skip to main content

 Re-energisation if there is a supply issue

-• Does a meter needs to be installed (OVO only install new meters on supplies that we already hold) or just re-energised.
+• Does a new meter need to be installed?
+(OVO only install new meters on supplies that we already hold) or just re-energised.

 • We then book either a new meter install or re-energisation as an appointment